CE - Civil Engineering

 CE 314 - Structural Dynamics

 This course considers the analysis of structures that are subjected to time-dependent loads from blasts, machine-loads, or seismic effects.
 The theoretical time-series responses of single and multiple degree of freedom dynamic systems, subjected to pulse, harmonic, and generalized loadings are analyzed by closed-form solutions and/or numerical methods.
 The course also includes Response Spectrum Analysis, inelastic response, laboratory testing of instrumented model structures, and practical applications using professional software.
+Students may not receive credit for both CE 314 and ME 381

 Prerequisite

-MATH 264, ES 230
+MATH 264 and ES 230

 CE 321 - Introduction to Environmental Engineering and Science